How to Use the Online Study Guide

 2. DO NOT use the study guide as a substitute for the textbook.
 This approach doesn't work.
 Your first priority is to finish and study the textbook chapters and class notes.
 Then you can use the practice tests in the OLC study guide to assess your knowlege, along with the practice tests that I will make available from a past 101 class of mine.

-5. In general, the study guide most heavily tests your knowledge of factual information and especially "key terms," often asking for straightforward definitions of concepts.
+5. In general, the study guide most heavily tests your knowledge of factual information and "key terms," often asking for straightforward definitions of concepts.
 THIS IS A GOOD FIRST STEP, BUT..my examinations generally include a greater percentage of "applying your knowledge" types of questions.
 That is, rather than asking you to merely memorize a definition or concept (or fact), I'm more interested in measuring whether you really understand the meaning of that term or concept.
 Compare the following two questions:

 Sample Question #1.
 Eighty female college students participate in an experiment.
 Using random assignment, each student is placed either in a very hot room or a room of normal temperature.
 Each student then is given 30 minutes to solve the same set of math problems.
 The experimenter then calculates the number of problems that each student has solved correctly.
 In this experiment the independent variable is: